siefkenj/IBLODEs/book/typst/modules/module9.typ

 - When using linearization to study equilibrium solutions is appropriate.

-We have a complete theory, based on eigenvalues, for classifying the equilibria of systems of differential equations that can be written in matrix or affine form.
+We have a complete theory, based on eigenvalues, for classifying the equilibria of systems written in matrix or affine form.
 Unfortunately, most equations that come from real-world models cannot be written in matrix or affine form!

 == Linearization